-2020 Nissan Leaf Problems and Top Complaints – Is Your Car A Lemon?
+2020 Nissan Leaf Problems and Top Complaints Summary

 As an EV, the 2020 Nissan Leaf is supposed to provide a lot of reliability and fun.
 The newer models claim to offer “electric power, instant thrills.”
-However, owners of the 2020 model complain about the faulty back over prevention system, defective electrical system and shoddy visibility.
+However, owners of the 2020 Leaf are complaining about faulty back-up cameras, brakes that malfunction, unexpected acceleration, and issues with batteries.

 Complaint CategoryNumber of Complaints